1. What am I entitled to from the airline if my flight gets cancelled or severely delayed?

 Free meals and accommodation

-If your delay is long enough to force you to stay the night, the airline should pay for your accommodation, as well as a transfer to and from the hotel.
+If your delay is long enough to force you to stay the night, the airline should pay for your accommodation, as well as transfers to and from the hotel.

-Depending on how long you are waiting, you should be offered meals and refreshments, as well as two free telephone calls or emails.
+Depending on how long you're waiting, you should be offered meals and refreshments, as well as two free telephone calls or emails.